Recoil (band): 2010–2012: Selected

-In January 2010, Alan Wilder announced a new compilation (Selected) and tour ("Selected Events 2010") on his official Recoil website.
+In January 2010, Wilder announced a new compilation (Selected) and tour ("Selected Events 2010") on his official Recoil website.
 With tracks selected by Wilder himself, Selected is a collection of Recoil tracks culled from prior albums.
 A special bonus disc includes exclusive remixes and alternative versions.

-"Selected Events" took Alan Wilder through Europe and North America, spanning from March through May 2010.
+"Selected Events" took Wilder through Europe and North America, spanning from March through May 2010.
 These shows represented the first live performances ever undertaken by Wilder with the Recoil project.

 The next part of the tour kicked off with dates across North America, South America and ended in Europe between October & December 2010.

-On 17 February 2010, Alan Wilder reunited briefly with former band Depeche Mode live on-stage at the Royal Albert Hall for one song, accompanying Martin Gore for a rendition of the Depeche Mode standard, "Somebody".
+On 17 February 2010, Wilder reunited briefly with former band Depeche Mode live on-stage at the Royal Albert Hall for one song, accompanying Martin Gore for a rendition of the Depeche Mode standard, "Somebody".
 This was the first time in nearly 16 years that Wilder performed with Depeche Mode, and roughly 15 years since he left the band.
 The band was playing a charity show, benefiting the Teenage Cancer Trust.
-According to Wilder, "Dave contacted me a few weeks back and asked if I'd be willing to join them on-stage.
+According to Wilder, "Dave [Gahan] contacted me a few weeks back and asked if I'd be willing to join them on-stage.
 He assured me that everyone in the band was into the idea.
 I was very happy to accept, especially as it was all in a good cause and we were long overdue some kind of reunion of this sort.
 It was great to see everyone again and catch up a bit, and it was also the first time I have actually 'seen' Depeche Mode perform!"

 "Selected Events" continued in 2011, featuring shows in three Baltic countries and appearances at festivals until the end of October.

-Also in 2011, Alan Wilder organised with Omega an auction selling a lot of DM collectable items on 3 September in Manchester.
+Also in 2011, Wilder organised with Omega an auction selling a lot of Depeche Mode collectable items on 3 September in Manchester.
 A DVD called Collected+ was released as promotion for this event.

 The Blu-ray only live disc A Strange Hour in Budapest was released in 2012, from the Selected Events from Recoil's tour.